ashleydavis/personal-web-page/index.md

 # Bootstrapping Microservices

-My new book, Bootstrapping Microservices with Docker, Kubernetes and Terraform, is a practical and project-based guide to building distributed applications with microservices.
+My new book, <a href="http://bit.ly/2o0aDsP" target="_blank">Bootstrapping Microservices with Docker, Kubernetes and Terraform</a>, is a practical and project-based guide to building distributed applications with microservices.

-The <a href="http://bit.ly/2o0aDsP" target="_blank">early access program for Bootstrapping Microservices</a> has started.
-This is your opportunity to support this new book at an early stage.
-Get the chapters as they are published and give feedback that can influence the direction of the book as it is developed!

 # Data Wrangling with JavaScript